-The MTP will undertake as-is assessment of the technology infrastructure and manufacturing/ testing/ calibration processes in existing TCs to evaluate and provide recommendation to increase the efficiency of the TCs.
+The TP will undertake as-is assessment of the technology infrastructure and manufacturing processes in existing TCs to evaluate and provide recommendation to increase the efficiency of the TCs.
 Following is a list of sub activities to be undertaken:

-- b) Undertake gap analysis for technology infrastructure, manufacturing/testing/calibration process and techniques and EHS requirements based on leading practices and global industry standards - c) Provide recommendation to help increase efficiency, productivity and quality of the existing TC's outputs by developing new manufacturing/testing/calibration processes keeping time and cost effectiveness in mind - d) In conjunction with the IT partner, provide domain knowledge for setting up of ERPs and MIS for the technology centres - e) Suggest list of new equipment and Bill of Material (BoM) for up gradation of TCs.
+- a) As-is assessment of the technology infrastructure and manufacturing processes and techniques for all service offerings of the existing TCs - b) Undertake gap analysis for technology infrastructure, manufacturing process and techniques and EHS requirements based on leading practices and global industry standards - c) Provide recommendation to help increase efficiency, productivity and quality of the existing TC's outputs by developing new manufacturing processes keeping time and cost effectiveness in mind - d) In conjunction with the IT partner, provide domain knowledge for setting up of ERPs and MIS for the technology centres - e) Suggest list of new equipment and Bill of Material (BoM) for up-gradation of TCs.
 Also assess & advise TCs regarding obsolescence of plant & equipment for condemnation

-Key Deliverables: (i) As-is assessment report for existing TCs (ii) Gap Analysis report with recommendation on technology enhancements and manufacturing/ testing/ calibration process and techniques and domain knowledge on IT enhancements
+Key Deliverables: (i) As-is assessment report for existing TCs (ii) Gap Analysis report with recommendation on technology enhancements and manufacturing process and techniques and domain knowledge on IT enhancements